uconneeb/eebcareer/paul.md

     [Contact Info](contact-info.html)

-The text above contains links to folders (images, PDFs) and files (headshot.png, cv.pdf, contact-info.html) you have not yet created.
+The text above contains links to folders (images, PDFs) and files (headshot.png, cv.pdf, contact-info.html) that you have not yet created.
 Don't worry, we'll fix that momentarily.

 Be sure to save your changes.
 You do this by typing a brief message (e.g. "added information about me to README file") in the first text box in the "Commit" section, then pressing the "Commit changes" button.